konmenel/pydsphtools/docs/markdown/postprocess.md

     Notes
     -----
-    - Particle correspondence between timesteps is ensured using particle IDs.
+    - Particle correspondence between timesteps is ensured using particle IDs unless boundaryvtk file is used.
-    - The rotation is computed relative to the initial configuration (Part_0000).
+    - The rotation is computed relative to the initial configuration (`Part_0000` or first file in directory).
     - In 2D mode, only the (x, z) plane is considered.